<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <content:encoded><![CDATA[

-<figure class="wp-block-gallery alignleft has-nested-images columns-default is-cropped wp-block-gallery-5 is-layout-flex wp-block-gallery-is-layout-flex">
+<figure class="wp-block-gallery alignleft has-nested-images columns-default is-cropped is-style-rectangular wp-block-gallery-5 is-layout-flex wp-block-gallery-is-layout-flex">

 </figure>